nir0s/ghost/README.md

 Values are encrypted once provided and are decrypted only upon request, meaning that they're only available in memory for a very short period of time.

 See [cryptography](https://cryptography.io/en/latest/) documentation for additional information.

+## Exporting and Importing

+You can export and import all keys in a stash using the `ghost export` and `ghost load` commands (same methods in the Python API).

+The `export` command allows you to generate a json file containing all keys (encrypted, of course) while the `load` command can then load that file into another stash using the same, or a different storage backend.

+So, for instance, if you have a local implementation using sqlite, you could export all keys; create a new stash using the SQLAlchemy storage for postgre and load all keys into that storage for your server's implementation.

+This also enables you to create a backup flow for your keys.

 ## Testing